 Customer Engagement and Loyalty

 Every marketer is tasked with increasing engagement and consideration among current and prospective customers.
 Many organizations are focused on Measuring Customer Engagement.
 A quick search on Amazon surfaces over 4,000 books on the topic.
-So, we were not surprised to receive this recent question “Is there a way to link engagement to brand equity?”
+So, we were not surprised to receive this recent question: “Is there a way to link engagement to brand equity?”

-The link between engagement and brand equity was explored in a study conducted by The Advertising Research Foundation (ARF).
+Advertising Research Foundation (ARF).
 The specific purpose of the study was to understand the level of brand engagement that results from advertising and communications efforts and the impact of engagement on the brand’s equity.
 Both engagement and brand equity were defined in the study as follows:

 - Engagement: “the consequence of any marketing or communications effort (through any media touch point) which results in an increased level of ‘brand equity’ for the brand”.